ESS: Learning Event-based Semantic Segmentation from Still Images: Experiments

 The DAVIS Driving Dataset (DDD17) for semantic segmentation targets automotive scenarios and contains 12 hours of driving data recorded with a DAVIS~\cite{Brandli14ssc}, which provides per-pixel aligned and temporally synchronized events and gray-scale frames.
 In \cite{Alonso19cvprw}, they used a pre-trained Xception network~\cite{Chollet17cvpr} to generate semantic pseudo-labels on the DAVIS frames.
 Since the DAVIS only features a low resolution, they fuse several classes and only provide labels for 6 merged classes: flat (road and pavement), background (construction and sky), object, vegetation, human, and vehicle.
 In this section, we will compare our method against related work in two settings: \emph{(i)} in the UDA setting, where we only use unlabeled events, labeled frames and present them to the network in an unpaired fashion, and \emph{(ii)} in a paired event and frame setting as well as in the supervised setting, where we introduce additional labels in the event-domain.

-\textbf{Implementation Details} In this experiment, we use Cityscapes~\cite{Cordts16cvpr} as the labeled source domain and DDD17 as the unlabeled target domain.
-For each sample, we convert the events into a sequence of 20 voxel grids, each with 32'000 events.
-We train our model using the RAdam optimizer~\cite{Liu18iclr} with a learning rate of $1\times 10^{-4}$, and a batch-size of 16, for 50'000 iterations.
-Additionally, for the comparison with E2VID~\cite{Rebecq19pami} in the UDA setting, we retrain the image and task network (forming a U-Net) on grayscale images and labels from the Cityscapes dataset~\cite{Cordts16cvpr}.
+\textbf{Implementation Details} We use Cityscapes~\cite{Cordts16cvpr} as the labeled source domain and DDD17 as the unlabeled target domain. \todo{The hyper-parameters $\lambda _{1}$, $\lambda _{2}$, $\lambda _{3}$, and $\lambda _{4}$ are set as 1, 0.01, 1, and 0.01, respectively.
+We set the learning rates as $1\times 10^{-5}$ for $E_\text{img}$ and $1\times 10^{-4}$ for $T$.
+We empirically found that having a smaller learning rate on $E_\text{img}$ and activating the accumulation of gradients for $E_\text{img}$ in the first stage help improve the results.} We train our model using the RAdam optimizer~\cite{Liu18iclr} with a batch-size of 16 for 50'000 iterations.
+Additionally, for the comparison with E2VID~\cite{Rebecq19pami} in the UDA setting, we retrain the image encoder and task network (forming a U-Net) on grayscale images and labels from the Cityscapes dataset~\cite{Cordts16cvpr}.
 Similar to our method, we train \cite{Messikommer22ral} in our UDA setting with the same source and target domains.
 As commonly done, we report the accuracy as well as the mean intersection over union (mIoU) on the resulting segmentation maps, which better highlights the accuracy on smaller objects.

-\textbf{UDA Comparison} Tab.~\ref{tab:exp_ddd17_uda} shows that our method outperforms the runner-up VID2E by a large margin of 6.35\% mIoU.
+\textbf{UDA Comparison} Tab.~\ref{tab:exp_ddd17_uda} shows that our method outperforms the runner-up VID2E by a large margin of \todo{6.98\%} mIoU.
 VID2E converts DDD17 grayscale images to events and trains on the DDD17 labels.
 However, it suffers from a domain gap between synthetic and real events, which it cannot bridge using domain adaptation.
 Similarly, E2VID~\cite{Rebecq19pami} cannot perform domain adaptation, which is why it achieves a lower performance.
 EV-Transfer~\cite{Messikommer22ral} does domain adaptation but is still outperformed by our method.
 This is because we use a recurrent event encoder, which retains memory and can thus handle static scenes, which do not trigger events, leading to better predictions.
 Moreover, since our method aligns motion-invariant event embeddings, it does not rely on adversarial training and is therefore much simpler to train.
 Fig.~\ref{fig:ddd17_uda_samples} shows qualitative results of the tested methods.